y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 20, 2022</time> Sent over an overall draft and worked on slightly overhauling one of the pages.

 - <time>Aug 19, 2022</time> Yep, it is.
 Finished a draft of the last (?) page.

 - <time>Aug 17, 2022</time> I think this project is back from the dead?